raspberrypilearning/from-me-to-you/en/step_5.md

 --- task ---

-Think about **what** you want to say in your message.
+Think about **what** you want to say in your message in your digitial card.

 --- /task ---

 --- task ---

-Describe the connection between a sprite, your message and the user interaction.
+Now think about the connection between a sprite, your message and the user's interaction.

 For example:
-+ "When you click on a sprite the message appears as text in a next costume"
++ "When the user click on a sprite my message appears as text"

-+ "When you click on a sprite you can hear the message spoken"
++ "When the user clicks on a sprite you can hear me say my message"

-Write this idea down or tell a friend or family member.
-It's easier when you can
+Write your initial idea down or tell a friend or family member.
+It's easier when you can explain what your ideaa is.

-You might have lots of ideas.
-Just choose one of them to start with.
+You might have lots of other ideas.
+Just choose the initial idea to start with.

 --- /task ---

-You need to think about **how** you are going to say your message.
+You now need to think about **how** you are going to say your message.
 You can either use **graphic text** or **sound**.

 --- task ---
 You can use sprites from the Scratch library including the letter and number sprites.